tonethar/IGME-330-Spring-2023/notes/wc-3.md

 <hr>

 - When you are done, it will look like this
-- Tip - use online validators to help find errors
+- Tip - use online validators to help find typing errors
   - https://validator.w3.org/
   - https://jigsaw.w3.org/css-validator/